Skip to main content

 Princess Uttara

-was at the chambers of Queen Draupadi being attended to by a line of Vaidyas.
-She was in the advanced stages of her pregnancy and the complexities were more than one.
+was in the chambers of Queen Draupadi, being attended to by a line of Vaidyas.
+She was in the advanced stages of her pregnancy, and the complexities were more than one.
 Her husband was out in the fields battling the odds for the safe future of their family.
 He has taken her to leave and promised to come back to see their son.
 She prayed for him every day.
 Each day seemed to bring news of the death of a relative from the battlefield.
-Her father and brother have joined the wars.
+Her father and brother have joined the war.

-Her weep filled the night sky as she went into labour.
+Her weeping filled the night sky as she went into labour.
 There was darkness surrounding her as she lay semi-conscious.
 She saw shadows running around her.
 Fear gripped her.
 Their baby!

 Uttara woke with a heavy head.
 The maids had dressed her in a widow's white attire as she lay unconscious for the day.
-As she sat up and whispered "My boy" Queen Draupadi placed a bundle on her lap.
-In the bundle was the sweetest baby she ever saw.
+As she sat up and whispered, "My boy", Queen Draupadi placed a bundle on her lap.
+In the bundle was the sweetest baby she had ever seen.
 His boy.
 His Blood.
 Uttara held her baby boy tight as she wept.

-The words did not reach her ears as she felt her little boy's heartbeat and wondered in her tears what the war has caused.
-Was it actually of any good or it just caused the destruction of mankind?
-Was it worth the material pleasure or the lives lost were worth more than the throne or the kingdom?
+The words did not reach her ears as she felt her little boy's heartbeat and wondered in her tears what the war had caused.
+Was it actually of any good, or did it just cause the destruction of mankind?
+Was it worth the material pleasure, or were the lives lost worth more than the throne or the kingdom?
 She sighed.

 Uttara stopping Abhimanyu